Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Experiments

 \section{Experiments}

 We evaluate our proposed 2-step framework with different parameter settings to illustrate different characteristics of our method.
 We also evaluate our method on multiple benchmarks, with intermediate and final results to show the localization effects of our proposed method.
-In all of our experiments, we used two different CNN models: AlexNet\cite{NIPS2012_4824} and VGG-19\cite{Simonyan14c}, both pre-trained on ImageNet \cite{russakovsky2015imagenet}.
-We use the \textit{fc6} of AlexNet and the last convolutional layer of a VGG-19 network \cite{Simonyan14c} as variable pool.
-We used $k=5$ for k-means clustering in the CCF identification step.
+In all of our experiments, we used the last convolutional layer of a VGG-19 network \cite{Simonyan14c} that was pre-trained on ImageNet \cite{russakovsky2015imagenet} as our CCF kernel pool.
+We used $k=5$ for kmeans clustering in the CCF identification step.
+The geodesic distances are computed using the Structured Forests soft boundary~\cite{structured_forests}.
+The control parameter $\mu$ for activation co-propagation was set at $0.5$.
 The final global threshold for obtaining the object region from the object-likelihood map was set at $0.25$ for all images.
-It is worth mentioning that the recent state-of-the-art co-localization method of \citet{Li2016} also uses the \textit{fc6} feature of AlexNet and employs the output of \textit{EdgeBox}\cite{edge-boxes} in their experiments, which is a direct application of \cite{structured_forests}.
-Our experiments using AlexNet \textit{fc6} features therefore are directly comparable to theirs.
-There is, unfortunately, no publicly available implementation of their method using VGG19.